Our Collection (includes Libby and Zip Books)

 Download e-books and e-audiobooks onto your laptop or portable device.
 You can also access our e-magazine collection - formerly known as RBDigital/Zinio - through this site.
 (Libby is the app/site used to access Overdrive, which hosts our collection.)

 Please click here for a step-by-step guide on how to use Libby, which is the app to access Overdrive.

 No app?
-You can also use Libby right in your web browser, no app downloads needed: just click here and follow the prompts.
+You can also use Libby right in your web browser, no app downloads are needed: just click here and follow the prompts.